sunrivse/sunrivse/README.md

 need comfort?_______________________________________

- feel free to ask me for comforts!! though I'm not good at cheering up people hehe! but I like spreading kindness to people so you are welcome to cuddle, ask for comforts and by any chance to vc ! (ofc it's on discord. you can talk about it I don't mind !!) but I'm really busy during mornings and oftenly play during afternoon !! because of college that made me busy 😞
+ feel free to ask me for comforts!! though I'm not good at cheering up people hehe! but I like spreading kindness to people so you are welcome to cuddle, ask for comforts and by any chance to vc ! (ofc it's on discord. you can talk about it I don't mind !!) but I'm really busy during mornings and oftenly play during afternoon !! because of college and work made me busy 😞

 this is important!! please read!!
 —————————————————————————————————